Published Reports and Data

 National Study of Elected Prosecutors

 The Prosecutors and Politics Project conducted a nationwide study of prosecutor elections.
-The first of its kind, the study gathered data from every jurisdiction that elects local prosecutors.
+The first of its kind, the study gathered data from every jurisdiction that elects local prosecutors during the years 2012-2017.
 An analysis of the data shows that voters are rarely given a choice between candidates.
-It also shows that the likelihood of having such a choice varies significantly across states, and it also appears to depend on the population within a particular district and whether an incumbent is running in the election.
+The likelihood of having such a choice varies significantly across states, and it appears to depend on the population within a particular district and whether an incumbent is running in the election.

-National Study of Campaign Contributions and Elected Prosecutors
+National Study of Campaign Contributions and Elected Prosecutors, 2018-2019